devanshmody/Research_Methodology_COMP-5112/README.md

    * Make sure all functions are called properly as mentioned in my colab file
    * Additionally for my research work I carried on unkown sample data in different languages.
    * So you can do if you want test on unkown samples by downloading additional data from this link "https://superkogito.github.io/SER-datasets/"
-   * You will require to preprocess the data then you can use my get_features_recorded(audio,sr) function to get the audio features then pass the audio features to the model to predict the outcome.
+   * You will require to preprocess the data then you can use my get_features_recorded(audio,sr) function to get the audio features then pass the audio features to the<p align="justify"> model to predict the outcome.
-   * I have already downloaded the few audio samples for testing on different voices and data is available on my google drive link, please sendme mail to access the data I will give acccess to the google drive.
+   * I have already downloaded the few audio samples for testing on different voices and data is available on my google drive link, please sendme mail to access the data I will give acccess to the google dr</p>
    * For my custom data in different languages I have used below functions to test the emotion recognition models.
      ```
      def unknown_audio()